 Which one is for me?

-The most common mistake made when purchasing pressure hose is equipping a machine with a one that has too low a working pressure.
+The most common mistake made when purchasing a high pressure wash hose is equipping a machine with a one that has too low a working pressure.
 A 3000 PSI machine should be equipped with one that has a working pressure of more than 3000 PSI.
 This advice comes from years of field experience using various types.
 Always size the working pressure over the pressure washer operating pressure.

 As an ex-contractor of the 70’s & 80’s using a 2-wire, higher pressure hose was never my first choice simply because it typically weighed almost twice as much as a 1- wire.
 Now days when comparing a 50’ 1-wire 4,000 psi to a… [ Read More… ]